You shipped it. Now make it bulletproof.

 A04: Insecure Design

-Architectural flaws that no amount of good code can fix.
+Architectural gaps that no amount of good code can fix — because they were never designed in.

 export async function POST(request) {